-Dunyazad entered a primitive atelier, watched over by a sipapu.
+Dunyazad entered a Baroque twilit solar, tastefully offset by a gargoyle which was lined with a repeated pattern of buta motifs.
 Dunyazad muttered, "North, this way is probably north!" as the door opened, not knowing that it was indeed the wrong way.

-Dunyazad entered a primitive hedge maze, accented by a cartouche with a mirror inside framed by a pattern of red gems.
+Dunyazad entered a marble atelier, tastefully offset by a monolith which was lined with a repeated pattern of palmettes.
 Dunyazad thought that this direction looked promising, and went that way, passing a reflection in a mirror.

-Dunyazad entered a ominous antechamber, decorated with a wood-framed mirror with a design of wooden carvings.
+Dunyazad entered a Churrigueresque cryptoporticus, watched over by xoanon.
 Dunyazad discovered that one of the doors lead somewhere else, passing a reflection in a mirror.

-Dunyazad entered a luxurious cryptoporticus, containing an alcove.
+Dunyazad entered a looming library, decorated with a quatrefoil inscribed in the ground framed by a pattern of scratched markings.
 Dunyazad wandered, lost in thought.

-Dunyazad entered a high portico, decorated with a great many columns with a design of a dizzying spiral pattern.
+Dunyazad entered a rough library, watched over by a lararium.
 Dunyazad walked away from that place, not knowing that it was indeed the wrong way.

-Dunyazad entered a looming atrium, decorated with a standing stone inlayed with gold and framed by a pattern of scratched markings.
+Dunyazad entered a marble-floored equatorial room, decorated with a large fresco of a garden with two paths dividing which was lined with a repeated pattern of complex interlacing.
 Dunyazad opened a door, not feeling quite sure where it lead, passing a reflection in a mirror.

-Dunyazad entered a high spicery, accented by a gilt-framed mirror with a design of a dizzying spiral pattern.
+Dunyazad entered a Baroque twilit solar, tastefully offset by a gargoyle which was lined with a repeated pattern of buta motifs.
 And that was where the encounter between the sister of Scheherazade named Dunyazad and a child trying to go to Slumberland named Little Nemo took place.
 Little Nemo offered advice to Dunyazad in the form of a story.
 So Little Nemo began, "It seems to me that this place we find ourselves reminds me of when..."

 There was once a library, the place that can sometimes be glimpsed through mirrors.
 Marco Polo couldn't quite say how he was wandering there.
 Marco Polo wandered, lost in thought.
-At the darkest hour Marco Polo reached the end of the labyrinth.